ULHPC/tutorials/advanced/OSU_MicroBenchmarks/README.md

 **Advanced users only**: rely on `screen` (see  [tutorial](http://support.suso.com/supki/Screen_tutorial) or the [UL HPC tutorial](https://hpc.uni.lu/users/docs/ScreenSessions.html) on the  frontend prior to running any `oarsub` or `srun/sbatch` command to be more resilient to disconnection.

-The latest version of this tutorial is available on [Github](https://github.com/ULHPC/tutorials/tree/devel/advanced/OSU_MicroBenchmarks)
+The latest version of this tutorial is available on [Github](https://github.com/ULHPC/tutorials/tree/devel/advanced/OSU_MicroBenchmarks).
+Finally, advanced MPI users might be interested to take a look at the [Intel Math Kernel Library Link Line Advisor](https://software.intel.com/en-us/articles/intel-mkl-link-line-advisor).

 ## Objectives